Quantum bounds and device-independent security with rank-one qubit measurements: Examples

 \subsection{Sequential POVM}

 A rank-one POVM could also arise from sequential measurements, as in the scenario discussed in \cite{Padovan:2023mxc}.
-In that case, a first user, call it Bob$_1$, perform a measurement described by the POVM
+In that case, a first user, call it Bob$_1$, performs a measurement described by the POVM

 on the state $\ket{\phi^+}$.
 The resulting state is then passed to a second user, Bob$_2$, who applies

 This sequential action can be rewritten in terms of a unique 4-outcome POVM on the initial state $\ket{\phi^+}$, with elements $F_{b_1,b_2} \equiv K_{b_1}^\dagger F^2_{b_2} K_{b_1}$: